Your Initial Telehealth Consultation

 How much will it cost for the initial consultation?

 Our initial consultation fee is $300; this fee is payable on the day for all patients including Workcover and TAC patients.
-The fee is subject to a Medicare rebate of $75.05 with your doctor's referral.
-If you have a Workcover or TAC claim number you will be able to receive a reimbursement of some of the consultation cost from Workcover or TAC.
+This consultation fee is eligible for a Medicare rebate of $76.15 with your doctor's referral.
+If you have a Workcover or TAC claim number you may be able to receive a partial reimbursement the consultation cost from Workcover or TAC.

 What if I can’t make my appointment and need to change or cancel?

-We ask that you provide at least 24 hours notice by phone if you will not be able to attend your scheduled appointment.
+We ask that you provide at least 24 hours notice by phone if you will not be able to be present face-to-face or via phone or videoconference for your scheduled appointment.
 Appointments that are cancelled or rescheduled with less than 24 hours notice will attract a full consultation fee of $300.
-If you are late for your appointment this will reduce the amount of time that you will have to see your surgeon, which may make it necessary for you to schedule an additional appointment - so please allow sufficient time to travel to your appointment and to find parking.
+If you are late for your appointment this will reduce the amount of time that you will have to see your surgeon, which may make it necessary for you to schedule an additional appointment - so please make sure you are checked in to the virtual waiting room on your computer or device at the time of your appointment, or alternatively have your phone line open and ready to accept our call.

-- All x-rays, scans, nerve studies and other relevant test results
+- Details of all relevant x-rays, scans, nerve studies and other test results

 How can I make the most of my appointment?

-We appreciate that your time is valuable and have put together tips to assist you in making the most of your appointment with Dr Tomlinson.
+We appreciate that your time is valuable and have put together tips to assist you in making the most of your appointment.

 We recommend that prior to your appointment you: